kkerswell/CI_PP1_AnimalCharity/README.md

 * Visit a website to view animals available for adoption.
 * Visit the website to see any fundraising events.
 * Visit the website to contact the shelter.
-* Visit the website to find how where the shelter is located.
+* Visit the website to find how where the shelter is located.S

 ### Site owner's goal ###